truegoodcraft/business_project/README.md

 - **ID-first, traceable runs** that create timestamped folders in `reports/` containing `plan.md`, `changes.md`, and `errors.md`.
 - **Beginner-safe defaults** with configuration masking, preview-friendly dry runs, and clear notes on missing credentials.
 - **ChatGPT-first interface** via the included startup prompt file, with a CLI fallback for local execution.
 - **Organization reference tracking** so business name, short codes, and contact details are captured once and reused across the workflow.
+Placeholder values ship with the project so new operators can quickly rebrand it.
 - **Connector status report** available via `python app.py --status` to quickly audit which adapters are implemented and configured.
 - **In-session auto-update** command so you can pull new repository changes without restarting the conversation.